saintmexas/trading-scripts/README.md

 - Set alerts for block close, bullish/bearish breakout or long blocks to automate monitoring of consolidation and breakout conditions.

 **Note:** Blocks with a higher candle count typically represent stronger consolidation zones with better-tested levels, making their mitigation zones more significant for entries.
 Consider using block length as a scoring/weighting factor when prioritizing setups.

+---

+## How to use scripts on platform TradingView
+Pine Script is TradingView’s programming language used to build custom indicators and strategies that run on TradingView.

+1. Open TradingView and go to any chart.
+2. Open **Pine Editor** (bottom panel).
+3. Create a new script (or open an existing one), then paste the code from this repository.
+4. Click **Save**.
+5. Click **Add to chart**.